 increasing metabolism, supporting immune system, promoting the absorption of vitamins, detoxing the body, promoting healthy cholesterol and heart health.
 Now we are going to talk about all those great benefits in a flour: Coconut flour.

 Our bodies don’t tolerate grains very well (wheat, barley, oats…).
 They are filled with phytates that bind to minerals in our bodies like magnesium.
 This overtime can leave us deficient in vitamins and minerals.
 You can soak your grains to help reduce the phytates, but it may be easier to incorporate more grain free foods into your diet.
+I shared more about why to go grain free here.

 Does that mean you can never eat a piece of bread again?
 What about cake?